StevenWeathers/thunderdome-planning-poker/docs/GUIDE.md

 This is the Thunderdome, but you are free to leave.
 We will erase all data about you.

+**This is permanent:** All poker sessions, retros, story maps, and orgs/teams directly owned by your account will also be deleted.

 ## Battle

 In Thunderdome, an agile poker planning session is known as a Battle.